Tenant Law Group COVID-19 Resource Page

 Tenant Law Group has prepared this COVID-19 Resource Page to keep California tenants apprised of their rights during the coronavirus pandemic.
 We will continue updating this page as new laws and regulations affecting renters become enacted.

 In the current environment, keeping a roof over your head is more important than ever.
 If your landlord is taking actions in violation of any laws or regulations enacted in response to COVID-19 that are causing or have already caused you to lose your rental unit, call us at (415) 915-7445 for a free case evaluation.
 You can also schedule a telephone or video consultation with a tenant attorney who can answer any questions about your tenancy, advise you of your rights, and provide an action plan to protect your tenancy during the coronavirus pandemic.
-Through May 31, 2020, use the coupon code TLGMAY2020 to receive a 25% discount off all tenant attorney consultations.
+Through December 31, 2020, use the coupon code TLG2020 to receive a 20% discount off all tenant attorney consultations.

 Summary: On April 6, 2020, the Judicial Council (the rulemaking body for California state courts) approved eleven temporary emergency rules, one of which effectively stops evictions until this summer.